libfuse/sshfs/sshfs.rst

    accessed.

 -o sshfs_sync
-   synchronous writes.
+   Synchronous writes.
 This will slow things down, but may be useful in some situations.

 -o no_readahead